-Turn off at Exit 9 (Formerly Exit 5) " River Road, Bound Brook, Highland Park".
-Proceed east on River Road toward Highland Park until you reach the fifth traffic light (approximately 3.4 miles) at the intersection of River Road, Metlars Lane and Route 18.
+Turn off at Exit 9 (Formerly Exit 5) "River Road, Bound Brook, Highland Park".
+Proceed east on River Road toward Highland Park (if you're coming from 287 South, bear right at the top of the exit ramp; turn left if you're coming off 287 North).until you reach the fifth traffic light (approximately 3.4 miles) at the intersection of River Road, Metlars Lane and Route 18 (The number of lights can be tricky because they're very close together at some points.).
 Turn right onto Route 18 and cross the Raritan River on the John Lynch Memorial Bridge.
 Stay in the right lane and take the first exit which is marked "George Street - Rutgers University, New Brunswick, Route 27."
 At the traffic light at the top of the exit ramp turn right onto Huntington Street, then turn left at the first traffic light onto College Avenue.
 Proceed approximately three blocks, and the Rutgers Student Center and College Avenue Gym are on your right.
 Parking is available in Lots #26 and 30 behind both buildings.